Samuel Little's childhood house.

 Although Little was born in Reynolds, Georgia, it wasn't long before he moved to Lorain, Ohio, to live with his paternal grandparents.

 Henry and Fannie Mae took the young boy into their care after his birth mother, Bessie Mae Little, abandoned him.
-According to Little, his mother was a sex worker who left him on the side of a dirt road in Georgia.
+Little claimed that his mother was a sex worker who left him on the side of a dirt road in Georgia.

-While living in Lorain, Samuel went by the surname "McDowell."
-The census records also indicate that Henry and Fannie claimed him as their own son.
+While living in Lorain, he went by the surname McDowell.
+Census records also indicate that Henry and Fannie claimed him as their own son.

 Coincidentally, the grandparents of serial killer Ted Bundy did the exact same thing during the 1950 Census.